-Well, now avoiding the deployment of these best practices as described in these standards might not be the option.
-EASA has on February the 14th of 2024 published a proposal for a Certification Memorandum CM-DASA-002 on ‘Development Assurance Considerations in Product Certification’ that, when issued, will basically push the deployment of these standards as the Acceptable Means of Compliance into the remaining product areas as seen in the table (from the memorandum) below:
+Well, now the “noose around the neck” seems to be finally tightening for the bystanders that have thus far avoided deployment of these best practices as described in these standards.
+EASA has published on December the 17th of 2024 a Certification Memorandum CM-DASA-002 on ‘Development Assurance Considerations in Product Certification’ that will basically push the deployment of these standards as the Acceptable Means of Compliance into the remaining product areas as seen below:

 Also, more surprisingly for some, changes to existing, already certified products, that will be assessed for criticality & scope of change & acceptability of existing processes (using an impact analysis evaluation per ARP-4754B), might need to follow/use the Development Assurance concept/ARPs as well.
 The logic behind this decision is that the changes could be, and often are, quite extensive when compared to their initial certification.